Muhammad-Shahrukh-Azeem/Solana-AMM-Dex/docs/FRONTEND_UPDATE_GUIDE.md

 **Program ID**: `GCm8bqvSuJ4nwj3SN3pk2eSJWTwcRjkU6KhXE96AnBod`
 **Network**: Devnet (ready for mainnet)
-**KEDOLOG Mint**: `22NataEERKBqvBt3SFYJj5oE1fqiTx4HbsxU1FuSNWbx`
+**KEDOL Mint**: `22NataEERKBqvBt3SFYJj5oE1fqiTx4HbsxU1FuSNWbx`

 ---

-**That's it!** These are the only changes needed to add KEDOLOG discount support to your existing frontend. 🚀
+**That's it!** These are the only changes needed to add KEDOL discount support to your existing frontend. 🚀